cgallagher03/cisc500/README.txt

     Run `source .venv/bin/activate` to active venv
     Run `pip install -r requirements.txt` to install required packages

-2. Create a '.env' file, containing at least a key GITHUB_PAT_1 and value corresponding to your Github personal access token e.g. GITHUB_PAT_1="my_access_token" and also a key GITHUB_PATS which will be a comma-separated list of access token(s) (using multiple will assist with rate limits, but not compulsory) e.g. GITHUB_PATS="my_token_1,my_token_2"
+2. Create a '.env' file, containing at least a key GITHUB_PAT and value corresponding to your Github personal access token e.g. GITHUB_PAT="my_access_token" and also a key GITHUB_PATS which will be a comma-separated list of access token(s) (using multiple will assist with rate limits, but not compulsory) e.g. GITHUB_PATS="my_token_1,my_token_2"